dunice-alkhutov/commit-pyl1nter/README.md

-Python pre-commit tool to check you code against some of the style conventions in PEP 8 and check complexity ofof your clasees and functions
+Python pre-commit tool to check you code against some of the style conventions in PEP 8 and check complexity of your clasees and functions
 ==========

 Instalation